How to Design an Employee Wellness Plan That Works in 2023

 It is possible that some of your employees are experienced in education or communications.
 Be sure to include them on the wellness committee.
 If your company uses a vendor, ensure that the vendor has access to communicate with all of your employees.

-Some employees will engage in your programs while others won’t because they were either already engaged, or they have no interest in engaging.
+Some employees will engage in your wellness plan while others won’t because they were either already engaged, or they have no interest in engaging.
 In fact, people generally exist on a continuum of readiness to change.
 It is important to remember that there is no way to motivate every employee every time.
 However, you can improve success by applying these principles:

 - Combine two good things.
 For example, employees can bring a healthy lunch on a day when a speaker talks about healthy eating.